30 Gut Healthy Recipes

 How can I improve my gut health?

-According to Henry Ford Health and other medical sources, there are several simple ways to improve gut health: Consume fiber and fermented foods, keep hydrated, avoid processed foods, sleep at least 7 hours daily, reduce stress, and exercise.
+According to Henry Ford Health and other medical sources, there are several simple ways to improve gut health: One way is to consume fiber and fermented foods.
+You also need to keep hydrated, avoid processed foods, sleep at least 7 hours daily, reduce stress, and exercise.

 What diet is the best for gut health?